The NCLEX® Examination

 Attention: Please make sure that you check your spam and junk folders as it is possible that any of the communications from Pearson VUE could automatically go to one of these folders.

-Please be advised when selecting a Board of Nursing/Regulatory Body for licensure/registration to make the appropriate choice.
-Requests to change the Board of Nursing/Regulatory Body must be made through customer service and will result in a $50 fee.
+Please be advised when selecting a Nursing Regulatory Body for licensure/registration to make the appropriate choice.
+Requests to change the Nursing Regulatory Body must be made through customer service and will result in a $50 fee.
 In addition, any requests to change an examination type* will result in a $50 change fee.
 Finally, any requests to change the examination language** type will also result in a $50 change fee.

 Candidates who would like to test internationally are required to pay an international scheduling fee of $150 plus a Value Added Tax (VAT) where applicable.
 Candidates may schedule online and pay the fee.
 In order to make any adjustments to already scheduled international appointments, you must contact Pearson VUE’s customer service for assistance.

 |Test Center Type||Candidates Seeking U.S. Licensure||Candidates Seeking Canadian Licensure/Registration|

 |Domestic||United States and Territories including American Samoa, Guam, Northern Mariana Islands and the U.S. Virgin Islands||Canadian Provinces/Territories and the mainland United States|